 Email hosting for ecommerce: transactional email and shared support in one place

 Ecommerce businesses need professional email on their store domain, shared inboxes for customer support, and reliable transactional delivery for order confirmations and shipping updates.
 Most stores end up with three separate tools for this.
-SHIPMAIL handles it all from one dashboard, including calendar, contacts, and an API with TypeScript and Python SDKs for transactional email.
+Shipmail handles it all from one dashboard, including calendar, contacts, and an API with TypeScript and Python SDKs for transactional email.

 Transactional email built into the host